 I think I finally understand the European view of Americans,

 Americans have all the wealth, the money, the education, and the knowledge at their fingertips, and that along with the power of Americans make us, as American feel as if we know the world, and can control the world.
 Yet, Americans as a nation are naive, the general masses are like Facebook smart.

 Yet, because they read, watch, and know the news so much, they are too afraid to travel the world.
 This is good for me, and bad for America.
 I really do not need Americans around, they do not make me happy.

-America is sort of the know it all, that knows nothing and is quite naive.
+America is sort of the know-it-all all, that knows nothing and is quite naive.

-I think this is terrorism in many ways, they know we are naive, and can scare us easily.
-The use ever liberal, naive understanding against us.
+I think this is terrorism in many ways, they know we are naive and can scare us easily.
+They use our liberal, naive understanding against us.